argonautproject/scheduling/pages/_includes/intro.md

 ### Introduction

 The [Argonaut Scheduling Project](#.html) is a vendor agnostic specification providing FHIR RESTful APIs and guidance for access to and booking of appointments for patients by both patient and practitioner end users.
-This specification is based on [FHIR Version 3.0.1]({{site.data.fhir.path}}) and specifically the Scheduling and Appointment resources]({{site.data.fhir.path}}/administration-module.html#sched).
+This specification is based on [FHIR Version 3.0.1]({{site.data.fhir.path}}) and specifically the [Scheduling and Appointment resources]({{site.data.fhir.path}}/administration-module.html#sched).

-These requirements were developed and as defined by the [Argonaut](http://argonautwiki.hl7.org) pilot implementations.
+These requirements were developed and defined by the [Argonaut](http://argonautwiki.hl7.org) pilot implementations.

 ### Scope